FMJansen/fmjansen.com/_projects/distracting-coffee-breaks.md

 ## Improving coffee breaks at a start-up incubator {#case}

 During the course Exploring Interactions, we had to choose a context.
 In it, we had to pick a target audience and design *something with a specific effect in a certain way*.
 I picked coffee breaks at a start-up incubator in Delft and its employees.
 By doing observations and a [contextmapping](http://contextmapping.com/about/) session, I discovered they did not take ‘proper’ breaks, even though they wanted to.
-So my design goal became:

-> something for employees of YES!Delft start-ups, to have a coffee break which captures their focus
+So my design goal became: _something for employees of YES!Delft start-ups, to have a coffee break which captures their focus_.

 <div class="project__picture-group--light">